RhetTbull/osxphotos/README.md

 **Note**: Applies to master (original) photo only.
 It's possible for the master to be in iCloud but a local edited version is not yet synched to iCloud. `incloud` provides status of only the master photo.  osxphotos does not yet provide a means to determine if the edited version is in iCloud.
 If you need this feature, please open an [issue](https://github.com/RhetTbull/osxphotos/issues).

 #### `uti`
+Returns Uniform Type Identifier (UTI) for the current version of the image, for example: 'public.jpeg' or 'com.apple. quicktime-movie'.
+If the image has been edited, `uti` will return the UTI for the edited image, otherwise it will return the UTI for the original image.

+#### `uti_original`
-Returns Uniform Type Identifier (UTI) for the image, for example: 'public.jpeg' or 'com.apple.quicktime-movie'
+Returns Uniform Type Identifier (UTI) for the original image, for example: 'public.jpeg' or 'com.apple.quicktime-movie'.

+#### `uti_raw`
+Returns Uniform Type Identifier (UTI) for the associated RAW image, if there is one; for example, 'com.canon.cr2-raw-image'.

 #### `burst`
 Returns True if photos is a burst image (e.g. part of a set of burst images), otherwise False.